Curfew altered: Brian Tamaki can go on holiday

 Controversial Destiny Church leader Brian Tamaki, who has been under 24-hour curfew since January for alleged Covid-19 lockdown violations, can now go on holiday, a High Court Judge has decided.

-Justice Mathew Downs issued his decision today, after a hearing on Friday in which Tamaki appealed an Auckland District Court judge's refusal this month to alter the bail requirements.
+Justice Mathew Downs issued his decision today, after a hearing on Friday in which Tamaki appealed an Auckland District Court judge's refusal this month to vary the bail requirements.

 The Bail Act prevents the media from reporting most of what was said in the hearings.